Rubberband (Miles Davis album)

-Rubberband is a Miles Davis album, recorded in 1985 and released on Rhino Records and Warner Records on September 6, 2019.
+Rubberband is the final Miles Davis album, recorded in 1985 and released on Rhino Records and Warner Records on September 6, 2019.
 The album has received mixed to positive reviews.

 Recording and Rubberband EP

 After leaving long-time record label Columbia Records, Davis went to Warner Bros.
 Although the 1985 album was not released in Davis' lifetime, sections of the song "Give It Up" were sampled posthumously for the track "High Speed Chase", from Davis' final album, Doo-Bop, in 1992.

-In 2018, an EP of takes of the title track entitled Rubberband EP was released:
+In 2018, an EP of takes of the title track titled Rubberband EP was released: